TheSirLancelot/Netulla/ProjectSummary.md

 - Oscar Vasquez FLores, Software Engineer
 - Reynaldo Veras, Software Engineer
 - Tyree Maeser, Software Engineer
+- Joshua Welch, N/A [^1]

+[^1]: Joshua Welch was assigned to our group, but was not present during the semester.

 **Project description:**
 - This project is a network-tools suite that provides the user a myriad of mini-applications via the web.